-Key regional segments analyzed and estimated in the report include North America, EMEA, Asia Pacific and South America.
-North America accounted for 55.5% of the global market in 2012, and is expected to remain the largest regional market over the forecast period.
-Presence of numerous customer care outsources in the region has culminated in intense competition.
+Key regional segments analyzed and estimated in the report include North America, EMEA, Asia Pacific, and South America.
+North America accounted for 55.5% of the global market in 2012 and is expected to remain the largest regional market over the forecast period.
+The presence of numerous customer care outsources in the region has culminated in intense competition.
 In light of changing consumer trends and reducing inbound call volumes, service providers have looked at expanding their technology platforms and meeting the communication needs of clients.
 Changing interaction channels and surge in mobility are among the key factors influencing the market in North America.
 The wireless subscriber base in the U.S. is expected to continue expanding, driving regional growth.
 However, assuring customers of data security is of critical importance, since they are concerned with how companies may track their data in order to safeguard privacy.
-In case of these events, customers may reduce cloud-based service adoption, instead fueling uptake of traditional delivery services.
-Asia Pacific is expected to be the fastest growing market over the next six years, at an estimated CAGR of 7.4% from 2014 to 2020.
-Customer care delivery has been undergoing a paradigm shift and growth in mobility services as well as growing demand for wireless devices are expected to propel penetration in these markets.
+In the case of these events, customers may reduce cloud-based service adoption, instead of fueling uptake of traditional delivery services.
+Asia Pacific is expected to be the fastest-growing market over the next six years, at an estimated CAGR of 7.4% from 2014 to 2020.
+Customer care delivery has been undergoing a paradigm shift and growth in mobility services, as well as growing demand for wireless devices, is expected to propel penetration in these markets.

 Get your queries resolved from an industry expert.